lambdaclass/concrete/examples/crypto_verify/AUDIT.md

 Second domain from parse_validate's parsing/validation focus.
 crypto_verify exercises authentication and integrity verification — the Phase 7 "real cryptography example" surface (item 6).
-Honestly small (67 lines, 4 functions): a toy multiplicative-tag MAC, a verifier, a nonce range check, and an entry point.
-Not real crypto;
-the value is in the **proof structure**, not the algorithm.
+Honestly small (85 lines, 5 functions): a toy multiplicative-tag MAC, a verifier, a nonce range check, a composed verifier, and an entry point.
+Not real crypto; the value is in the **proof structure**, not the algorithm.

 The author docstring says it directly: